 It may be cliché, but Ladies’ View on the Ring of Kerry is just spectacular.
-It is located on my favorite stretch of the Ring between Kenmare and Killarney.
 The name comes from Queen Victoria’s historic visit to Ireland in 1861, when her ladies-in-waiting are said to have raved about the view.
-I have stopped here dozens of times, and it always looks a bit different because of the way the light and shadows dance in the valley.
+It always looks a bit different because of the way the light and shadows dance in the valley.
 It never gets old.

 And for a bit less obvious option, head to Slea Head, the majestic drive at the edge of the Dingle Peninsula.
 It’s hard to describe the stop exactly, but you’ll know it when you see it because it is an OMG moment: a spectacular cove with staggered waves rolling in to a deserted beach that then rises to a patchwork of fields that truly will make you think you have just seen 40 shades of green.
 Much of the drive in the Dingle Peninsula will be like this.
 After the Slea Head drive, follow the “WARNING” signs up to the Conor Pass.
 This road is not for the faint of heart, but the views are incredible, and if you can hold your camera still against the wind long enough, you will be rewarded with dozens of amazing shots.